- Clinical science

 Laboratory tests or imaging should not delay treatment!

-Wernicke encephalopathy (conditions that present with an acute onset of delirium/ataxia)
+Wernicke encephalopathy (conditions that manifest with an acute onset of delirium/ataxia)

 - Hypoxia/hypercarbia (post cardiac arrest)